adaliszk/web-toolbox/README.md

 =======================
-Working with the Node ecosystem and building many projects and packages can become pretty heavy to maintain as each individual project depends on the same set of dependencies but on a different versions.
+Working with the Node ecosystem and building many projects and packages can become pretty heavy to maintain as each individual project depends on the same set of dependencies but on different versions.
 While many automation tools does try to combat this, it is very common to abstract away frequently used package groups into meta-packages.
 This allows a centralised location to enforce versions, configs, and tool usage alongside of simplifying imports and automation burden.